Naana Eyiah Quansah: 2020 election

 In the 2020 Ghanaian general elections, she again won the Gomoa Central Constituency parliamentary seat with 20,527 votes making 56.81% of the total votes cast whilst the NDC parliamentary candidate Jonamoah Moses Jehu-Appiah had 14,568 votes making 42.32% of the total votes cast, the GUM parliamentary candidate Hannah Chrissam had 561 votes making 1.6% of the total votes cast and the NDP parliamentary candidate Frank Otchere Painstil had 476 votes making 1.3% of the total votes cast.

 Committees

 Quansah is a member of the Government Assurance Committee and also a member of the Health Committee.

 Personal life

-Quansah identifies as a Christian who is married with one child.
+Naana Eyiah identifies as a Christian who is married with one child.

 Philanthropy

 In May 2019, she gave clothing materials, food items and drinks to over 300 women in her constituency.

 In February 2020, she donated health and office equipment to health facilities in the Gomoa Central Constituency.

 In April 2022, she donated some school materials to about 120 graduates in her constituency who had admissions to senior high schools.